 On the south side of the Park, if you hit it right, is the possibility of capturing the reflection of Mount Rainer in the lake with some red flowering plants in the foreground.
 The location is best in the morning with the sun lighting up the mountain and the lake.

 The Sunrise Visitor Center area is accessed from north of the Tipsoo Lake area and you need an early start to get there for sunrise.
-In order to get to some good vantage points, some hiking up the hills would be required, which also takes time.
+To get to some good vantage points, some hiking up the hills would be required, which also takes time.